bbannour/SPTG/README.md

   </div>

 **Figure 2** illustrates the execution phase, where the generated test case interacts with the **System Under Test (SUT)**.
 During execution, **Z3** is used to solve the **stimulation conditions (guards)**, determining the inputs and timings to apply.
 Test case transitions are controlled by a clock cl, which satisfies cl < TM, where TM is the maximal waiting time before either applying a stimulation or observing an output.
-Quiescence, i.e., the expected absence of output, is detected when cl >= TM, indicating that the system remains silent as anticipated.
+Quiescence, i.e., the obersvation of absence of output, is detected when cl >= TM, indicating that the system remains silent.
 This timing mechanism, combined with quiescence detection, ensures the test case is implementable in a real-time setting.
 Additionally, **Z3** checks that the **observed outputs** and their **timings** satisfy the corresponding observation conditions, after which verdicts are assigned.

-## Applications
+### Applications

 - **Model-Based Testing (MBT)** of systems with combined data and timing behaviors.
 - **Offline generation** of efficient and deterministic test cases from formal models.
 - **Teaching and demonstration** of symbolic execution and model-based test generation principles.

-## References
+### References

-SPTG implements the **symbolic path-guided test generation approach** developped in:  👉 [https://doi.org/10.1016/j.scico.2025.103285](https://doi.org/10.1016/j.scico.2025.103285) *(Open Access)*
+**SPTG** implements the **symbolic path-guided test generation approach**, developed in: 👉 [https://doi.org/10.1016/j.scico.2025.103285](https://doi.org/10.1016/j.scico.2025.103285) *(Open Access)*.

+As an extension of the symbolic execution platform Diversity ([project details](https://projects.eclipse.org/proposals/eclipse-formal-modeling-project)), which is distributed under the Eclipse Formal Modeling Project, SPTG can leverage its coverage analyses for **test purpose selection**, providing an integrated environment for offline timed symbolic testing.

 ---